Enterprise Not open source: This functionality is only available commercially.

 These steps walk through deploying Vespa using the official Helm chart.

-We recommend the following tools for a smooth deployment.
+The following tools are required for a smooth deployment.

-The RBAC permissions that are needed to run Vespa are listed on the Permissions page.
-The Helm Chart will automatically apply a default set of RBAC resources onto the cluster.
+The permissions that are needed to run Vespa are listed on the Permissions page.
+The Helm Chart will automatically apply a default set of RBAC API resources onto the cluster.

 Note: Vespa on Kubernetes is an enterprise feature.
-You will need access to the images below to successfully deploy Vespa.
+You will need access to the images below.
 Contact us through our support portal to receive an authentication ID and token.
-For production use, we recommend mirroring these images into your own registry or a well-known internal repository appropriate for your infrastructure.
+For production use, we recommend mirroring these images into your own registry or a well-known internal repository appropriate to your infrastructure.

 The Vespa Operator and all Vespa components are local to a namespace.
-We will refer to the namespace as NAMESPACE.
+We will refer to the namespace as NAMESPACE in this guide.

 Authenticate to the Helm Chart OCI registry.
 The credentials will be provided by our support team.